TalapaneniMoksha/Data-Mining-Project/README.md

 # Project Title

 Team Members:
+Lekhashree Honnavalli Jayarama
+Sai Hemanth Kilaru
+Mokshagna Gnana Teja Talapaneni
+Meghana Maringanti

-This repository contains the necessary files, scripts, and data for the <project_name>
+This repository contains the necessary files, scripts, and data for the Project :  Predictive analytics of the success of crowd funding campaigns on GoFundMe

 ---